Jessica Szohr: Career

 Szohr made her debut as an actress in 2003 in an episode of the third season of My Wife and Kids, titled "Not So Hostile Takeover".
 Her first film was Uncle Nino (2003), playing a minor role as The MC.
 She appeared in numerous guest roles in teen television series such as That's So Raven, Drake & Josh, What I Like About You, and Joan of Arcadia.
 She also appeared in three episodes of CSI: Miami as Samantha Barrish.

 In 2007, she appeared in a major recurring role as Laura for six episodes in the ABC dramedy series What About Brian.
 Along with Stacy Keibler, she played a neighbor to the leading role, Brian O'Hara (Barry Watson).
 She also appeared in the music videos for "Best Days" by Matt White and "Over You" by Daughtry, in which she played Sarah.

 In the same year, Szohr earned her breakthrough role on the hit CW teen drama series Gossip Girl.
 She plays Vanessa Abrams.
 Szohr said of her character: "Vanessa doesn't change for other people.
 She says what she thinks. [...] she's just a badass girl from Brooklyn".
-The portrayal of Vanessa has drawn criticism from Ziegesar.
+The portrayal of Vanessa has drawn criticism from Cecily von Ziegesar, author of the original Gossip Girl novels.
 Originally cast as a recurring role, Szohr was promoted to series regular after the season one episode "The Blair Bitch Project" in April 2008.
 In May 2011, it was confirmed Szohr would not be returning for the fifth season.
 She returned in for a cameo appearance on the series finale, "New York, I Love You XOXO", on December 17, 2012.

 Szohr has appeared in small roles in films such as Somebody Help Me, The Reading Room and Fired Up.
 She signed on to Dimension Films' horror Piranha 3D, in the role of Kelly.
 The role required her to be underwater; Szohr later told the New York Daily News filming was difficult because she was "not the best swimmer."
 Filming began in June 2009, and the film was pushed back from its original release date in March to August 2010.
 She also appeared in a Funny or Die video promoting the film alongside Kelly Brook and others.